RPA in Insurance – Robot Process Automation in Insurance Claims Processing

 But what about the insurance industry in particular?
 In this article about how RPA will affect insurance, we will define what RPA is, how and why it is used, actual case studies of its impact in the insurance industry, the risks involved, and how to scale process standardization to ensure a successful RPA implementation.

 Table of Contents

 What is robotic process automation in insurance?

-This is why insurance companies—perhaps especially the entrenched ones—are so excited about RPA.
+This is precisely why insurance companies—perhaps especially the entrenched ones—are so excited about RPA.
 It finally lets them use robotics in the insurance industry to “connect the last mile” of their legacy insurance systems in a way that improves the customer experience and back-office efficiency.
-Little wonder that RPA is changing the way insurance companies conduct business operations.
+It’s little wonder that RPA is changing the way insurance companies conduct business operations.

 As you surely know, insurance operations require intricate process and system connections for conducting business across underwriting, managing insurance claims, and analyzing risk.
 Yet insurance companies using RPA can make these processes more efficient—sometimes by a stunning 50 percent—by reducing mountains of mundane and time-consuming data-entry and transcription tasks across legacy systems.